microsoft/promptpex/README.md

 - From the rules, it will **generate unit test cases** specifically designed to determine if the prompt, for a given model, correctly follows the rule.
 - Given a set of rules and tests, PromptPex will **evaluate the performance of the prompt on any given model**.
 For example, a user can determine if a set of unit tests succeeds on gpt-4o-mini but fails on phi3.
 - PromptPex uses an LLM to automatically determine whether model outputs meet the specified requirements.
+- Automatically export the generated tests and rule-based evaluations to the OpenAI Evals API.

 <details>
 <summary>Glossary</summary>